BillTReynolds/dataScientistRepo/README.md

 # Welcome
 ##### This is my first GitHub Post
-*I can even make lists
+* I can even make lists
-*type headings
+* Type headings
-*And other things soon
+* And other things soon